aristanetworks/anta/examples/demo/README.md

 ## Set up an ATD instance

-Login to the Arista Test Drive portal, create and start an instance.

 Here's the ATD topology:

 ![images/atd_topology.png](images/atd_topology.png)

+Login to the Arista Test Drive portal and start an instance.

 ## Load the EVPN lab on ATD

+Load the EVPN lab on your ATD instance

 ![images/atd_configuration.png](images/atd_configuration.png)